rsahlin/varg-engine/README.md

 # [WOLF] Vulkan Accelerated Render of GLTF

 Copyright Rickard Sahlin
-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms a modified MIT license - with the specific purpose of preventing AI/machine learning to use the data in any form.

 This project is a continuation of:
 https://github.com/rsahlin/graphics-by-opengl